Biodegradable vs Compostable Materials and Sustainability

 This might make it all sound too difficult or even hopeless, but don't despair!
 With community pressure and education, consumer demand, government legislation, and infrastructure development, all of this will become more mainstream and more successful over time.

 Global cultural change is not rapid.

-A second example that illustrates the differences between biodegradability and compostability can be found when comparing PLA to PHA.
+Another example that illustrates the differences between biodegradability and compostability can be found when comparing PLA to PHA.

 PLA (poly lactic acid) initially took the bio-plastic world by storm.
 Both bio-based and biodegradable, PLA is made from corn, sugarcane, potatoes, and other sources.

-If PLA is mass-produced with incomplete or misleading disposal instructions, we are just going to end up with a huge PLA buildup in our landfills - not clearly an improvement, though still likely slightly better on a mass-scale due to the fact manufacturing carbon footprint is lower and resources used are renewable.
+If PLA is mass-produced with incomplete or misleading disposal instructions, we are just going to end up with a huge PLA buildup in our landfills.
+This is not clearly an improvement, though still likely slightly better on a mass-scale due to the fact manufacturing carbon footprint is lower and resources used are renewable.

 PHA, on the other hand, can be structurally modified depending on the product that it is used for.
 This allows a bit more "designability" when taking end-of-life disposal into account.
-It still isn't recyclable through normal streams, but it is definitely industrially compostable and some versions are able to be composted rapidly in the home environment.
-Biodegradation in the landfill environment appears to be much faster than PLA, but PHA use is still quite limited to know certainties.
+It still isn't recyclable through normal streams, but it is definitely industrially compostable and some versions are able to be composted in the home compost environment.
+Biodegradation in the open environment appears to be much faster than PLA, but PHA use is still quite limited to know certainties.

 GreenPeace: biodegradable plastics facts